 LIBS (laser-induced breakdown spectroscopy) technology is at the heart of all ELEMISSION analyzers.
 It’s thanks to the LIBS process that ELEMISSION analyzers can detect, identify and classify or quantify the chemical composition of any material, regardless of its state (gas, liquid, solid, conductive or non-conductive).
 The recent success of the LIBS probe on the Curiosity and Perseverance Mars rovers has renewed interest in this technology for many applications, particularly in geology and geochemistry.

 The advantage of sampling a large surface area of a solid is that its average composition can be accurately estimated.
 Analysis speed is an important parameter for fast access to signals that approximate the average sample composition.
 Until very recently, the acquisition speed for LIBS was limited to less than 20 measurements per second (20 Hz).
 The work of Rifai et al. demonstrated it would be possible and useful to use an acquisition frequency of 1,000 measurements per second (1,000 Hz).
-This high acquisition frequency allows the study of the multi-element spatial distribution of the sample’s surface on a new scale.
+This high acquisition frequency makes possible the study of the multi-element spatial distribution on the sample’s surface for bigger samples, such as drill cores.

 THE POWER OF HYPERSPECTRAL EMBEDDING

 LIBS microanalysis is currently a particularly active field of application in recent literature.
-Until recently, sample analysis by LIBS consisted of effectively accumulating analytical signals without paying much attention to the spatial distribution of elements on the surface of the sample.
+Until recently, LIBS sample analysis consisted of effectively accumulating analytical signals without paying much attention to the spatial distribution of elements on the surface of the sample.
 It was standard practice to assume sample uniformity on a macroscopic/millimetric scale if a large enough area was sampled.
 However, microanalysis by LIBS reveals surprising information about the surface uniformity of a solid sample.
 In fact, spatial information can be used to understand several physio-chemical phenomena on the history of the sample’s forming, or any other property derived from it.
-In addition, LIBS tomography is a leading tool for studying the three-dimensional structure of solid samples.
+Furthermore, LIBS tomography is a leading tool for the study of solid samples' three-dimensional structure.

 Ultrafast Elemental Mapping of Platinum Group Elements and Mineral Identification in Platinum-Palladium Ore Using Laser Induced Breakdown Spectroscopy